My grandfather's 1918 silver Rolex watch with fixed wire lugs on one of my straps, a Type B design.

 I am a member of the American National Association of Watch and Clock Collectors (NAWCC) .
 Although the NAWCC is primarily about American clocks and watches, it is not exclusively so, and there are a lot of resources and information on their web site, plus very useful message board forums that are open to non-members to ask questions.
 The NAWCC publishes every two months the Watch & Clock Bulletin, which often has interesting articles about watches, some of which have been written by me.

 Every vintage mechanical watch should be serviced after three or four years use to replace old oil, which will reduce wear and prolong its life, even if it is working perfectly well.
 Read more about this on my page caring for a watch.
 Make sure the person who is going to work on your treasured watch is competent in servicing mechanical watches before you hand it over.
 A competent and reliable watch repairer I know is Owen Gilchrist, who is based in Bristol and has many years of experience in watch servicing and repair.
-I have seen Owen's work and and I am happy to recommend him, contact him by email on , and please mention that you got his details from me.
+I have seen Owen's work and and I am happy to recommend him, contact him at , and please mention that you got his details from me.
 If you prefer to try and find someone close to you, try the list of BHI Registered Repairers.
 Don't be afraid to post your watch using a tracked service, your local high street jeweller is unlikely to be familiar with old mechanical watches and I have seen some real disasters.

 Copyright © David Boettcher 2006 - 2015 all rights reserved.
 This page updated November 2015.
 W3CMVS.